majimearun/covid-analysis/README.md

 <br>

 - Note: The [Old version](https://github.com/anandrajaram21/covidash) of the project is broken, so it is has been redone with a new data api and pipeline.
+- Note (2): For a working version of the dashboard (but using old data api/pipeline) check fork of original at [covidash](https://github.com/anirudhlakhotia/covidash)